fatlotus/serveseq/README.md

 2. Overlaying static handlers with dynamic handlers.

-In this way, it does most of what a web framework would need to, without adding a hugely complicated API or new types.
+In this way, it does most of what a web framework would need to, without adding a hugely complicated API, or new types.

 ## Example